-Years of experience in public sector energy procurement has enabled Energy Management LLP to understand what clients want, explains Energy Management LLP’s senior energy consultant, Malcolm Barrington.
+Years of experience in public sector energy procurement has enabled Energy Management to understand what clients want, explains the company’s senior energy consultant, Malcolm Barrington.

 He said “Energy Management have been working closely with many councils and other public sector bodies to procure and manage their energy.
 We have seen how central purchasing centres procure a framework with just one energy supplier.
 How can this be a competitive way to buy energy?